Sasha Berliner is a musician, composer, producer, and band leader from San Francisco, CA.

 Sasha started playing drums at eight years old.
 She pursued a jazz emphasis at her high school, Oakland School for the Arts, where she picked up the vibraphone at age 13.
 She is an alumni of the SF Jazz High School All Stars Orchestra and the Banff International Workshop in Jazz and Creative Music.
 She headlined festivals like the Atlanta Jazz Festival, NYC Winter Jazz Festival, and the Burlington Discover Jazz Festival, all by the age of 19.

 In that same year, she was deemed one of SF Jazz's 10 Rising Female Instrumentalists for 2018 and was featured by Hot House Jazz Magazine, Tom Tom Magazine, The SF Jazz Education Center, PBS News Hour, NPR, NBC Boston, and The New York Times for both her musicianship and her activism.
 She also was a finalist for the International Hit Like A Girl program in the Concert Percussion category.

-Sasha Berliner also publicly advocates for and works with the We Have Voice organization, vowing to create a non-tolerance and accountability policy for discrimination or harassment based on race, gender, sexual orientation, and violence and abuse, in the performing arts.
+Sasha Berliner also publicly advocates for the We Have Voice organization, vowing to create a non-tolerance and accountability policy for discrimination or harassment based on race, gender, sexual orientation, and violence and abuse, in the performing arts.
 More information on how to adopt the code for your institution or website can be found at the organization's website here.

 PRAISE FOR SASHA BERLINER